antonioggsousa/metaNanoPype/docs/index.md

 <br>

 >This tutorial was performed in a server with the OS Ubuntu 18.04.5 LTS and 20 cores and ~120 Gb RAM.
 Generally many of the commands used can be reproduced in any Linux distribution or even UNIX OS.
-It assumes that the several dependencies are already installed and available in your `PATH`.
+You will start this tutorial by downloading the metaNanoPype GitHub repository and installing the conda recipe to create the conda environment with all the dependencies using miniconda3.

 <br>